 2. Toxins in food, water, air, work/home environments.

 The food industry alone uses 12,000 different chemicals as ingredients or for processing.

 Over the past 50 years, chemical toxins have been found increasingly in our food, water, air, and work/home environments (in the form of fertilizers, herbicides, pesticides, fluoride, industrial waste, pharmaceuticals, paper and packaging, plastics, heavy metals, and more).
 Chemicals are so pervasive that well over 200 are commonly found in the umbilical cords of newborn babies.
 While a one-time exposure may not cause damage by itself, the number of exposures to a host of chemicals over the course of one’s lifetime creates a build-up of toxins in the body’s tissues.

 Artificial food colors, flavors, and sweeteners can also be guilty.
-Artificial additives of all kinds may cause dementia symptoms.
+Artificial additives of all kinds may cause dementia and Alzheimer’s symptoms.
 Studies show the artificial sweetener aspartame impairs cognitive function and leads to memory loss.

 3. Side Effects of Prescription Medications.

 Although prescription drugs can certainly be life-saving, most prescriptions are written to address symptoms rather than causes of illness and disease.
 It’s not surprising to find seniors taking more than 12 different medications, whether at home or in nursing care facilities.
 This medication assault can make a person feel worse and cause memory issues and other side effects similar to dementia.
 The listed interactions and side effects of many medications include confusion, dizziness, memory loss, and disorientation.
 When the amount of medications is reduced to those that are required for comfort and safety, these symptoms often vanish.